top of page

 There are numerous Japanese Gardens throughout the world, however, this Garden is more than just a Garden, it is a powerful symbol of good will, encouraging reconciliation and peace.

 The Cowra Japanese Garden covers 5 hectares – the largest in the southern hemisphere!
 It was built here because of Cowra’s special significance to the Japanese.
-The unique relationship of Cowra and Japan originated on a cold night in August 1944, when more than a thousand Japanese prisoners of war broke out of the prison camp.
+The unique relationship of Cowra and Japan originated on a cold night on 5th August 1944, when more than a thousand Japanese prisoners of war broke out of the prison camp.

 The 231 Japanese soldiers who died in the escape were buried nearby and local members of the Returned Service’s League tended their graves.
 As mutual respect grew over the years between Japan and the citizens of Cowra, the idea of a garden arose which would be a symbolic representation of the landscape of Japan.